Lodi (wrestler): Late career (2012–present)

 He returned to wrestling on July 6, 2012, under his Lodi ring name, where he defeated Reid Flair in a match for Premiere Wrestling Xperience.
 Cain then competed in several more matches for both PWX and the Renegade Wrestling Alliance through the next few months.

 On 7 December 2013 Lodi beat Ryan Edmonds to capture the RWA Heavyweight Championship, but then lost it to Edmonds on 17 May 2014.

 On November 2, 2014, Lodi and Sick Boy reunited to win the WrestleForce Tag Team Championship from The Bravado Brothers.
 The Folk lost the titles against The Bravado Brothers on February 8, 2015.

 In 2015, Lodi has signed on to teach at a new wrestling school that is being set up by Chris Sore which runs the promotion Prowrestling NOW out of Fayetteville and Concord, North Carolina.

 On September 15, 2017, at Palmetto Championship Wrestling in Columbia, SC, Lodi announced his recent third neck surgery has caused doctors to say he would never wrestle again, however, he told the crowd "Never say Never."

+Lodi also spent time in the formerly named Christian Wrestling Federation (now Ephesians Pro Wrestling), in Rockwall Texas, a suburb of Dallas, before parting ways with the organization.

 Lodi currently wrestles for Ring Wars Carolina and independent Christian Wrestling Federation.
 RWC is based out of Lumberton, North Carolina.
 In Lodi's RWC debut, He entered the inaugural RWC Television Championship tournament where he faced a student of his “Flex Appeal” Wrestling School name Ray-Mo.
 He would go on to make it to the finals in a losing effort against the Caribbean Tiger.
 On June 19, 2021, Lodi re-United with Sick Boy to take on the Extreme Horsemen, Consisting of CW Anderson and Preston Quinn.

-The CWF is based out of the Rockwall, Texas suburb of Dallas, Texas.
-Lodi will be making his debut appearance For Shockwave Wrestling Entertainment as a special guest tag team partner in their anniversary show.
-Shockwave Wrestling is an east coast promotion based in North Carolina.
+Lodi made his debut appearance For Shockwave Wrestling Entertainment,(an east coast promotion based in North Carolina) as a special guest tag team partner in their anniversary show.